New age eligibility and deadline posted for essay contest!

 Some possible ideas for photos of Nature or Civil Disobedience:

-“In Wilderness is the Preservation of the World….”
+“In Wildness is the Preservation of the World….”

 “I wish to speak a word for Nature, for absolute freedom and wildness…”